 As service providers in the B2B market, our goal is to serve our clients and that needs to be focused on providing solutions to their problems.

 As business owners, we need to remember that many fortunes have been made by simply taking away the pain that the market is experiencing.

 As a mentor of mine says;” If you focus on that………….and answer it…..and actually did it…….you will have so much money that you will probably get tired of having money!”

-……. well he is a little different and I guess you get the general idea.
+……. well, he is a little different and I guess you get a general idea.